Public API · MCP Server · Watchlist + Alerts + EDGAR

 } Cursor / Windsurf

 Same JSON block, dropped into the IDE's MCP server settings.
-Restart the IDE and your agent can call list_watchlist natively.
+Restart the IDE and your agent can call list_watchlist, list_alerts, and get_company_financials natively.

 ChatGPT (custom GPT)